A Second-Quantized Kolmogorov-Chentsov Theorem via the Operator Product Expansion: Introduction

 Clearly, this can be iterated.
 By growing $\mathcal{B}$ and also using the trivial construction of derivatives in the sense of Schwartz distributions of already existing random fields, one can construct all the composite operators of the fractional massless free field from \S\ref{introtointro} in this way, provided one remains under the Calder\'on-Zygmund $\frac{d}{2}$ threshold for scaling dimensions.
-This will be done in detail later in \S\ref{cftapps}.
-Also, if one constructs say $\phi^4$ as $\phi^2\times \phi^2$ or as $\phi\times \phi^3$, the result is the same.
-Namely, our renormalized product construction is {\em associative}, as a trivial consequence of Theorem \ref{maintheorem}, Part (4).
+This will be explained in detail in \S\ref{examplesec} which provides an example where all the hypotheses of our theorem are satisfied.
+Also note that if one constructs say $\phi^4$ as $\phi^2\times \phi^2$ or as $\phi\times \phi^3$, the result is the same.
+Namely, our renormalized product construction is {\em associative}, as an easy consequence of Theorem \ref{maintheorem}, Part (4).
+Indeed, by a the same $L^2$ distance computation as in \S\ref{finishproof} below, a priori different probabilistic incarnations of the same symbolic field $\mathcal{O}_{C\ast}$ must be equal $\mathbb{P}$-almost surely.